Malola2015/planningCourse/assignments/pathplanning/PRUnique.md

 ```(move r p0000 p0001)```

-and then, copy the rest of your plan, for example operations:
+and then, copy the rest of your plan, for example the following operations:
 ```
 10: (communicate p0030)